-Sycomore Corporate Finance acted as exclusive financial advisor to Sycomore Asset Management on its strategic partnership with Assicurazioni Generali S.p.A.
+Sycomore Corporate Finance acted as exclusive financial advisor to Sycomore Asset Management (“SAM, the “Company”) on its strategic partnership with Assicurazioni Generali S.p.A. (“Generali”)

-Sycomore Asset Management, a key player in sustainable investments in France, has entered into a strategic partnership with Generali, one of the largest insurance companies in the world.
+Sycomore Asset Management, a key player in sustainable investments in France, enters into a strategic partnership with Generali, one of the largest insurance companies in the world.

-Under the terms of the partnership, Generali will acquire a majority stake into SAM while enabling SAM’s founders to remain significant shareholders and its employees to increase their ownership in the Company.
-In this context, SAM’s founders would continue to run the strategy and operations of the firm independently, with the same entrepreneurial mindset that has driven innovation and performance since its foundation in 2001.
+Under the terms of the partnership, Generali acquires a majority stake into SAM while enabling SAM’s founders to remain significant shareholders and SAM’s employees to increase their ownership in the Company.
+In this context, SAM’s founders will continue to run the strategy and operations of the firm independently, with the same entrepreneurial mindset that has driven innovation and performance since its foundation in 2001.

 Headquartered in Paris, SAM is a leading independent asset manager with over €8.3 billion Assets under Management as of July 2018.
 SAM is an undisputed pioneer in the ESG / SRI segment in France (Europe’s largest market for ESG / SRI investment solutions), and has become over time a true reference player in this area.